A creator's guide to image file formats — and why they're important

 SVG is a graphics format that is infinitely scalable (the “vector” part — describing lines with math instead of pixels), efficient, can be animated, has accessibility affordances and can be made interactive.
 It’s loosely based on the XML standard and is now widely supported.
 SVG is a better choice for many of the use cases that PNG covers; icons, logos and illustrations are highly efficient with SVG.

-Creators guide to using SVG files
+Creator's guide to SVG

 Mastering SVG and getting the most out of the high-quality image format requires some effort and education.
 The benefits are manifest when it comes to flexibility and performance.